xichensf/magical/README.md

 **Candidate gene and peak input files**:

-We highly recommand users to prepare these two files in a similar way.
-The file names should be "(Cell type) candidate genes.txt" with gene symbols and "(Cell type) candidate peaks.txt" with peak coordinates, where the cell type name must be the same as the cell type label used in the scRNA-seq and scATAC-seq datasets.
-Note, MAGICAL integrates data and infer triads for each cell type.
-Thus, it is fine to only provide candidate genes and peaks selected for the cell type to be analyzed.
+As differential calling is done seperately for genes and peaks using different tools, we highly recommand users to prepare these two files using similar differential statistics cutoffs.
+The file names should be "(Cell type) candidate genes.txt" with gene symbols and "(Cell type) candidate peaks.txt" with peak coordinates.
+We recommond running MAGICAL with hundreds of genes and a couple thousand of peaks.
+Too few genes like under 50 or two many genes like over 1000 will make the Bayesian process hard to converge.
+Note, for candidate genes and peaks MAGICAL will run one more round of differential analysis using pseudobulk.
+We make this step optional to the users but it has been domenstated to effectively lower the false positive rate in single cell differential calling (Nature Communication).

 # MAGICAL analysis